 maximum level is called the 'full scale' value, which

 is the reason for the abbreviation 'FS'.
-This means that
+So it can be seen that

 positive values of dB FS are not possible.

-Any peak analogue level, at the input of an
+Any instantaneous value of a signal, at the input of an

 analogue to digital convertor, that